 Where to Eat and Drink in Luxembourg?

 What to do in Luxembourg city when it comes to gastronomy… well, there are quite a few places to choose from when it comes to enjoying food and drinks!
 I can recommend checking out the following places:

 - Lea Linster is a top chef in Luxembourg and in 2011 she opened a small boutique where she offers all kinds of freshly made tarts, pastries, jams and other products.

-and Konrad Cafe & Bar, a funky styled small bar serving lunch and alcoholic drinks.
+- Konrad Cafe & Bar is a funky styled small bar serving lunch and alcoholic drinks.